-Top-5 Engineered Halloween Pranks
+Top-5 Engineered Halloween Pranks [VIDEO]

+Halloween pumpkin on a flying drone.
 Top-5 Engineered Halloween PranksIt’s that time of year again!
-The kiddies will come around in droves, dressed as Power Rangers, Princess Elsa and Kylo Ren, looking to acquire your precious peanut butter cups and Snickers bars.
-If they knock on the door and say, “trick or treat,” you gotta give up the goods.
-But, if they’re scared off before they even make it through the yard…more Butterfingers for you!
+The kiddos will come around in droves, dressed as Power Rangers, Princess Elsa, and Kylo Ren, looking to acquire your precious peanut butter cups and Snickers bars.

-Creepy Clown Drone: Remember when the world lost their minds for creepy clowns a few years ago?
+Remember when the world lost their minds for creepy clowns a few years ago?

-Monster hand candy bowl: This is the “set-it-and-forget-it” of Halloween pranks.
-It can be done low-tech, by cutting a big hole in the bottom of a plastic punch bowl and waiting for an unsuspecting goblin to reach for the candy.
+This is the “set-it-and-forget-it” of Halloween pranks.
+It can be done low-tech by cutting a big hole in the bottom of a plastic punch bowl and waiting for an unsuspecting goblin to reach for the candy.
 As soon as they grab a Kit Kat…gotcha!
 They’re scared outta their skin!
-The zombie hand does all that, but in more of a Ron Popeil sort of way.
-It has a motion sensor which triggers a robotic hand when an unsuspecting visitor gets too close!

 Subscribe Today!